 It has been hard to avoid the dominating European Privacy legislation which has caused a loud shake-up in the world of data protection.
 However, it is naïve to think that is the only important privacy law.
 Global organisations are likely to span into a range of jurisdictions where there are multiple laws governing data protection of employees and consumers.
-So, if you have worked across multiple privacy laws make sure to highlight it.
+If you have worked across multiple jurisdictions across privacy law make sure to highlight it.
 This experience is only going to become more sought after as we expect to see further shake-ups in privacy across the globe.

 Embrace your tech

-Sure, Privacy is a legislation but living in a modern-day world transitioning to a more digital state there is no avoiding the wonders of tech.
-Over recent years we have seen some big shake-ups in tech.
-From cloud to IoT to Big Data to Artificial Intelligence to Blockchain to whatever else is around the corner.
-Technology is so fast paced that keeping up to speed with adequate data privacy law is easier said than done.
+Sure, Privacy is legislation but living in a modern-day world transitioning to a more digital state there is no avoiding tech.
+Over recent years, we have seen some big shake-ups in tech.
+From cloud to IoT to Big Data to Artificial Intelligence to whatever else is around the corner.
+Technology is so fast-paced, that keeping up to speed with adequate data privacy law is easier said than done.
 Thus, if you have experience across any of these domains make sure you highlight it.
-Having a technical understanding followed with some practical hands-on experience in these areas can be a strong unique selling point to help you stand out above the competition.
+Having a technical understanding followed with some practical hands-on experience working with Technologists in these areas can be a unique selling point to help you stand out above the competition.

 Getting over the NDA bump

 Ever had to sign a non-disclosure and restricts you putting a client on your CV?
-In data privacy, it seems to be a common occurrence especially if you are doing some form of interim consulting or working for a consultancy.
+Certainly in the world of privacy, it seems to be a common occurrence especially if you are doing some form of interim consulting.
 Do not let this stop you from highlighting your experience.
 If there is an NDA you can always give a short description of the client i.e. ‘Multinational FMCG organisation’ if you have worked for Nestlé or ‘Leading FTSE 100 Insurance Brand’ if you have worked for Admiral.
-This helps hiring managers to get an idea of the scope of organisations you have worked for and ultimately, gives you the chance to highlight your relevance for the role.
+This helps hiring managers to get an idea of the scope of organisations you have worked for and ultimately, gives you the chance to highlight your relevance for the role you are applying to.
 You do not want to give the impression there is something to hide.